mamabyrd1963/mama/README.md

-The Peace of Utrecht, signed in 1713, marked the end of the War of Spanish Succession and reshaped the global balance of power, leading to territorial realignments and trade agreements.
+The economic theories of classical economics, espoused by thinkers like Adam Smith and David Ricardo, laid the foundation for modern economic thought and policy, emphasizing free markets, competition, and self-regulation.